MEET THE BARRAMBIN SPRINGS

 The scope involved comprehensive desktop historical research, site visits and fieldwork, including the collection of water samples for chemical analyses.

-When we talk about a spring, we’re not just talking about the water you can see.
+When we talk about springs, we’re not just talking about the water you can see.
 A functioning spring depends on three connected parts -

-Together, the open green catchment, the underlying fractured rock aquifer and the natural shape of the landscape - its steep hills and valleys - form a single living system.
+Together, the open green, recharge catchment, the underlying fractured rock aquifer and the natural shape of the landscape - its steep hills and valleys - form a interconnected and interdependent system.
 This confluence of physical features creates the precise conditions needed for a freshwater spring to exist.
 It is not just water appearing at the surface; it is the outcome of landscape, geology and rainfall working together over time.
 Combinations like this are rare in modern cities.
 Springs were once critical to human survival, which is why they hold such enduring cultural and spiritual significance around the world.
 If any one part of this system is disrupted, the ecology supported by the spring can no longer function properly.

-At Victoria Park Barrambin, the ENTIRE northern (Herston) and southern (Spring Hill) sides of the park act as a catchment for the Barrambin Springs.
+At Barrambin Victoria Park, the ENTIRE northern (Herston) and southern (Spring Hill) sides of the park act as a recharge catchment for the Barrambin Springs.

-There are multiple outlets for the springs including the lake at York’s Hollow.
+There are multiple discharge points for the springs including the lake at York’s Hollow.

-The ground also stores the water and releases it gradually, allowing the flow to continue even after long dry periods.
+The aquifer also stores the water and releases it gradually, allowing the flow to continue even after long dry periods.
 This slow release is important.
-Rather than all rainfall moving at once, the landscape delays it - spreading water over time and reducing sudden flows.
+Rather than all rainfall moving at once, the intricate rock aquifer pathways and aquifer storage delay it - spreading water flows over time and reducing sudden flows.

-The spring exists because the land around it absorbs water.
+The springs exist because the land around it absorbs water.
 Remove that absorption, and the spring stops.

 In Conversation: Ned Hamer and Professor Rod Fensham